surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 title: (Draft) My ArchLinux and LineageOS 13.0 building Experience
 ---

+There are surprisingly less things I can do due these days due to COVID-19, social distancing and not wanting to play FPS games.

-While Covid19, Distance learning and stuff are happening, I have decided to take a jab at the android building thing again.
+Because of that, I have decided to take a jab at the android building thing again.

 This time I thought I had a better chance of success because of the experience I built over the years.
-So far it's not going so well.
+So far.... it's not going so well.

 Previously, the source code was functional in xubuntu 16.04. with no modifications everything just compiled out of the box with some dependencies.